 The Shuttle Bus

 Shuttle buses run regularly between UTM and U of T's downtown St. George campus.
-They also run on a limited schedule to accomodate joint courses at the Sheridan College Oakville Campus.
+They also run on a limited schedule to accommodate joint courses at the Sheridan College Oakville Campus.
 Registered UTM students (full-time and part-time) have unlimited, fare-free access to these shuttle services by way of their TCard.
 Shuttle bus tickets are available for sale at the UTM I&ITS Hub, UTM Student Centre, IB ticket machine and Hart House Hub for those who are not registered students.
 See the UTM Shuttle Bus website for more information.